johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 That's right: after two *generations* of faithful discipleship one thousand disciples can be made.
 Five discipleship-generations of faithful multiplication are potentially capable of developing a million disciples!

-If it's that powerful, why don't we see it happening more often?
+*If it's that powerful, why don't we see it happening more often?*

 ### Old wineskins ###

 In actual fact, rapidly-multiplying discipleship movement are being established in many places around the world, using models similar to this.
 However, most churches simply don't make discipleship a priority.
-They either fail to address the forming of disciples altogether, or they limit its impact, by fitting programs awkwardly into existing congregational structures.
+They either fail altogether to address the forming of disciples, or they limit its impact, by fitting programs awkwardly into existing congregational structures.

-This is similar to the problem Jesus' described in Luke 5:36-38.
-Like new wine in an old wineskin, discipleship is a disruptive reality.
-It disrupts the status quo, the normal, natural flow of things.
-It challenges lukewarm allegiances to Christ.
-It disrupts predictable, cyclical patterns of development.

-By contrast, church congregations tend to reproduce and multiply only when numbers are large enough to plant another congregation, or when there is sufficient budget for a church building to be constructed.
-New congregations are often required to be a certain distance away from the first.
+For example, congregations tend to reproduce and multiply only when the membership and budget is large enough, since planting another congregation requires constructing another building.
+Or *daughter* congregations are required to be a certain distance away from the *mother church*.
 This kind of growth may be more stable, but is generally less dynamic, with much slower multiplication.

 ---